xyz031702/airflow/CONTRIBUTING.md

 * [ci_check_license.sh](scripts/ci/ci_check_license.sh) - checks if all licences are present in the sources

 Those scripts ar optimised for time of rebuilds of docker image.
 The image will be automatically rebuilt when needed (for example when dependencies change).

 You can also force rebuilding of the image by deleting [.build](./build) directory which keeps cached information about the images built.

 Documentation after it is built, is available in [docs/_build/html](docs/_build/html) folder.
 This folder is mounted from the host so you can access those files in your host as well.

+#### Running static code analysis in the docker compose environment

 If you are already in the [Docker Compose Environment](#entering-bash-shell-in-docker-compose-environment) you can also run the same static checks from within container: